TechnicalPursuit/TIBET/doc/markdown/tibet-user.1.md

 NOTE that if you use this command to set values it will rewrite tds.json by using the beautify npm module to process the stringified JSON content.
 As a result your file may not retain its appearance after updates.

+## OPTIONS

+  * `username` :
+    The username to define or verify.

+  * `--env` :
+    Provides a way to specifically target a particular environment such as `development` within a configuration file.

+  * `--pass` :
+    Flag to use to set a password for a particular user.

+## EXAMPLES

+### Check to see if a particular user has been defined

+    $ tibet user fluffy

+    User was found.

+### Define a new user

+    $ tibet user fuzzy --pass tooeasytoguess

+    User added.

+Note that passwords are hashed in the `tds.json` file so they are not stored in plain text.

+    $ cat tds.json

+    {
+        "cli": {
+            "color": {
+                "debug": "green"
+            }
+        },
+        "use": {
+            "proxy": true,
+            "tasks": true,
+            "watch": true
+        },
+        "users": {
+            "fluffy": "42d388f8b1db997faaf7dab487f11290",
+            "fuzzy": "31234aa2aeadb4b73008a97c4f7d43b7"
+        }
+    }

+## SEE ALSO